JujuAdams/Vinyl/docs/5.0/Gain.md

 |`system`        |Set by `VinylSystemGainSet()`.
 This gain should be above zero but can otherwise be any number, including greater than `1`                                                                                                                                                               |
 |`heardAmplitude`|The final final *final* amplitude that reaches your ears after the end of this long and exhausting process                                                                                                                                                                              |

-The gain for labels is calculated simply as `output = asset * local`.
+The gain for labels is calculated simply as `output = config * local`.

 &nbsp;